abishek-ghimire/TimeShield/README.md

 ---

-## Installation
+# Installation

-TimeShield is a Manifest V3 extension and currently works as an unpacked extension.
-The repository can be loaded directly; a build step is not required.
+TimeShield is a **Manifest V3** extension for Chromium-based browsers.
+It currently runs as an **unpacked extension**, so no build step is required.

+We have two ways to install it:

+- **Option 1 — Clone the repository:** Best for development and keeping the source up to date.
+- **Option 2 — Download the ZIP:** Easiest for users who simply want to install and use TimeShield.

+---

+## Option 1 — Clone the repository

+This method is recommended if we want to work with the source code or receive future changes through Git.

-### Load the current repository
+### 1. Clone the repository

 ```bash
 git clone https://github.com/abishek-ghimire/TimeShield.git
 cd TimeShield
 ```

-Then complete the following steps:
+### 2. Load TimeShield in the browser

 1. Open the browser's extension-management page.
 2. Enable **Developer mode**.
-3. Select **Load unpacked**.
+3. Click **Load unpacked**.
-4. Choose the cloned `TimeShield` directory containing `manifest.json`.
+4. Select the cloned **TimeShield** folder containing `manifest.json`.
 5. Pin TimeShield to the toolbar if desired.

-Typical extension-management URLs are:
+### Extension-management pages

 | Browser | Extension page |
 | --- | --- |